cdaecke/md_news_author/README.md

 Insert paginated list of all authors.

-- Create a plugin *News Author* on a page
+- Create a plugin `News author: Author list` on a page
-- Choose the value *List authors* in *Plugin settings*
-- Choose for *Page with single author view* the page with single author view
+- Choose for `Page with single author view` the page with single author view
 - Select the sysfolder where the author records are stored
-- Additional settings can be found in the tab *List view settings*
+- Additional settings can be found in the tab `List view settings`
-- If needed, show authors of certain categoreies only (tab *Categories*)
+- If needed, show authors of certain categories only (tab `Categories`)
 - Save and close

 ### Authors detail page

-Insert a author detail view.
+Insert an author detail view.
 This page includes also all news which are associated with the choosen author.

-- Create a plugin *News Author* on a page
+- Create a plugin `News author: Show author` on a page
-- Choose the value *Author details* in *Plugin settings*
-- Optionally choose for *Page with author list* the page with the list of all authors
+- Optionally choose for `Page with author list` the page with the list of all authors
 - Select the sysfolder where the author records are stored
-- Additional settings can be found in the tab *List view settings*
+- Additional settings can be found in the tab `Detail view settings`
 - Save and close

 ### Show author in ``ext:news`` view

 - Access the author properties in a news record with `{newsItem.newsAuthor}`.
 Since there could be more than one author attached to a news record, you have to iterate:

 ```
 <f:for each="{newsItem.newsAuthor}" as="author">